Muthu-kesavan/Portfolio/README.md

 ## 🚀 Features

-- **💼Skills Showcase**:Explore the technologies and skills I'm proficient in.
+- **💼Skills Showcase**: Explore the technologies and skills I'm proficient in.
 - **📂Project Portfolio**: View my latest projects and works.
 - **📚Coursework**: Check out courses and certifications I've completed.
 - **🤝Connect**: Reach out to connect with me.